 The traditional site of the battle of Stow-on-the-Wold is located around 2.6 kilometres north of the town square on Horsington Hill north-west of the village of Donnington.
-This is the area that was registered by Historic England1 in 1995, though an unpublished 1999 English Heritage (as Historic England was before 2015) report had suggested an amendment to the registration, moving the battle southwards to 1.2 kilometres north of the town.2 This paper looks at the documentary, map and archaeological evidence for the location of the battlefield and questions the current Historic England registration.
-A proposed revision to the registration is at Appendix I (Figure 8).
+This is the area that was registered by Historic England in 1995, though an unpublished 1999 English Heritage (as Historic England was before 2015) report had suggested an amendment to the registration, moving the battle southwards to 1.2 kilometres north of the town.
+This paper looks at the documentary, map and archaeological evidence for the location of the battlefield and questions the current Historic England registration.